Sanji78/lepro_led/README.md

 ---

-## B1 Notes
+## B* Notes

-The B1 protocol does not behave like strip-focused `d50` control, so support has been implemented by comparing Home Assistant traffic with the official app's MQTT payloads.
+The B* protocol does not behave like strip-focused `d50` control, so support has been implemented by comparing Home Assistant traffic with the official app's MQTT payloads.

 ### Current direction
 - RGB mode is driven by `d2=1` plus `d5`.
 - White/static mode is driven by `d2=0` plus `d3` and `d4`.
 - Some B1 behavior is still under active investigation and may require more protocol tuning.

-### Observed B1 protocol fields
+### Observed B* protocol fields

 | Field | Observed meaning | Notes |
 | --- | --- | --- |